 - Defendant Notification: State laws in some areas require plaintiffs to notify the subject of their malpractice lawsuit about the intention to file.
 The message may include information covering the alleged negligence and damages claimed.

 State laws covering medical malpractice and associated lawsuits vary widely.
-You should discuss any potential case with an experienced medical malpractice attorney as soon as possible to maximize the probability of success.
+You should discuss any potential case with one of our experienced medical malpractice attorneys as soon as possible to maximize the probability of success.
+Submit a free case review today.

 Medical Malpractice Statutes of Limitations by StateFind Your State's Malpractice Lawsuit Deadline